|

 An analytical graphical business model

-This Chapter describes an analytical graphical
+This Chapter describes an analytical

-mathematical analytical description of the business so that this
+a mathematical analytical description of the business so that this

 description can be used by the business management for their principal